PetoLau/jekyll-now/_posts/2017-01-20-Analyzing-double-seasonal-time-series-with-GAM-in-R.md

 $$y_i = \beta\mathbf{X} + \varepsilon_i, \hspace{0.2cm} \varepsilon_i = \phi\varepsilon_{i-1} + v_i,$$

 where the second equation is a classical AR(1) process and \\( \phi \\) is an unknown autoregressive coefficient to be estimated.
 Errors can be also nested within a week, which is in our case more appropriate, because of the double seasonal character of our time series.
+You can add also higher orders of AR process and also MA ([moving average](https://en.wikipedia.org/wiki/Moving-average_model)) model.
 You can read more about estimation and modeling of this kind of models in an excellent book by [Box, Jenkins, and Reinsel: Time Series Analysis](http://onlinelibrary.wiley.com/book/10.1002/9781118619193).

 It's possible to add correlation term for errors with function `gamm`, which stands for **GAM** mixture models.
 It calls the `lme` function from package `nlme`.
 Now, train basic model with function `gamm` and an another model with AR(1) process nested within a week - just add this argument to `gamm` function: `correlation = corARMA(form = ~ 1|Weekly, p = 1)`.